alineestkyr/Artifact-Travalogues-/README.md

 2. Uploading images files to the respective folders.
 3. Contribute information about the history of the artifact's movement.

-## What to look for while researching
+## Research tips
 1. For good quality images, try Google Arts and Culture and museum websites.
-2. Look for the *who, what, where and when.* For instance, take note of who (person or institution) owned the artifact, where it was located and for what period of time.
+2. Look for the *who, what, where and when.* For instance, take note of who (person or institution) owned the artifact, where it was located and for what period of time?

 ## Documenting external sources
 Documenting sources on this project is simple.
 There is no need to use any style guide, but it is important to identify where your facts came from. <will insert an example of the format via an image>